 What is the Family Self-Sufficiency Program (FSS)?
 FSS is a program to help Section 8 participants develop and continue educational and career goals.
 Participants are encouraged to seek training or education that will enable them to work or improve their current employment situation.
 Participants in FSS may be referred to a variety of resources to help them achieve their goals.

-If you are a current Housing Choice Voucher (Section 8) participant and are interested in our FSS program, complete this application and return it to Sharon Ford at 3989 Ruffin Road, San Diego, CA 92123 or by fax: 858-514-6535 or by e-mail: Sharon.firstname.lastname@example.org.
+If you are a current Housing Choice Voucher (Section 8) participant and are interested in our FSS program, complete this application and mail it to Sharon McClain at 3989 Ruffin Road, San Diego, CA 92123, or by fax at 858-514-6535, or e-mail at Sharon.McClain@sdcounty.ca.gov.
 If you are accepted into the program, you will be signing a Contract of Participation similar to this sample contract.
 The contract outlines your rights, responsibilities and the steps towards success that you will take while in the program.
 The contract is for five years, though not everyone will need five years to become self-sufficient.

 The U.S. Department of Housing and Urban Development (HUD) requires that FSS programs appoint a Program Coordinating Committee (PCC) to serve in an advisory role to the Public Housing Authority (PHA), in the administration of the FSS program.
 Typical activities include assisting the development of a program plan, identifying participant needs, and securing commitments of public and private resources for the benefit of participants.
-If you would like to apply to become part of the Program Coordinating Committee (PCC) please complete the application.
-If you have additional questions you can contact Sharon Ford at (858) 694-4875.
+If you would like to apply to become part of the Program Coordinating Committee (PCC), please complete the application.
+If you have additional questions, please contact Sharon McClain at (858) 694-4875.

-Family Self-Sufficiency offers scholarship programs for current FSS participants and household members that will be attending a college or university, technical school, or vocational school in Fall 2012.
-To be considered for a scholarship, you must complete and return the application, including the required essay; be enrolled in our Family Self-Sufficiency program with a contract end date no earlier than December 31, 2012; and provide proof of enrollment in a university, community college, technical/vocational school, or GED exam scheduled for the Fall of 2012.
-The application submittal deadline has been extended to August 1, 2012.
-If you have additional questions you can contact the FSS staff at (858) 694-8709.
+Family Self-Sufficiency offers scholarship programs for current FSS participants and household members who will be attending a college or university, technical school, or vocational school in the Fall or Spring of each year.
+To be considered for a scholarship, you must complete and return the application, including the required essay; be enrolled in our Family Self-Sufficiency program with a contract end date no earlier than August 31st for the Fall, or January 31st for the Spring scholarship application period.
+If you have additional questions, you may reach the FSS staff at (858) 694-8709.